TheLittleNestPlayschool/TheLittleNest/docs/02-design-principles.md

 They should feel like they are opening another chapter in their child's learning journey.

+Every screen should contribute to that story.

 ---

-## 3. Celebrate Progress
+## 3. Celebrate Every Milestone

-Every improvement deserves recognition.
+Progress should never go unnoticed.

-Small achievements should feel meaningful.
+Small achievements deserve recognition.

-Large achievements should feel exciting.
+Major achievements deserve celebration.

+The application should continuously reinforce the child's growth through encouragement, visual progress, memorable moments, and meaningful recognition.

 ---

+## 4. Growth Never Ends

+Learning is a continuous journey.

+The Little Nest should never present learning as something that is finished.

+Every celebration is the beginning of the next adventure.

+Parents should always feel that there is another milestone waiting just ahead.

+---

-## 4. Learning Should Feel Like Play
+## 5. Learning Should Feel Like Play

 Children learn best through play.

-The application should reflect that philosophy through its design, animations, characters, and interactions.
+The application should reflect that philosophy through its design, animations, characters, interactions, and rewards.

 ---

-## 5. Every Screen Has a Purpose
+## 6. Every Screen Has a Purpose

-Every screen should answer one question:
+Every screen should answer one simple question:

-"Why would a parent want to open this today?"
+**"Why would a parent want to open this today?"**

 If a screen cannot answer that question, it should be redesigned.

 ---

-## 6. Simplicity Wins
+## 7. Simplicity Wins

-Information should be easy to understand.
+Information should always be easy to understand.

 Complexity belongs behind the scenes.

+The user should experience simplicity regardless of how complex the system becomes.

 ---

-## 7. Delight Through Small Details
+## 8. Delight Through Small Details

+Small moments create lasting memories.

 Tiny animations.